denpamusic/PyPlumIO/README.md

 ![ecoMAX controllers](https://raw.githubusercontent.com/denpamusic/PyPlumIO/main/images/ecomax.png)

-Currently it supports reading and writing parameters of ecoMAX automatic pellet boiler controllers, getting service password and sending network information to show on controller's display.
+Currently it supports reading and writing parameters of ecoMAX controllers by Plum Sp. z o.o., getting service password and sending network information to show on controller's display.

 Devices can be connected directly via RS-485 to USB adapter or through network by using RS-485 to Ethernet/WiFi converter.